johnpuddephatt/zerowaste/src/posts/2020-12-15-calling-all-makers.md

   • Tell us why it is useful in helping to prevent waste.

+## Rehearsal

-5 Rehearsal – do a rehearsal to make sure you know what you want to say and do and that you can cover what you need to in the time.
+Do a rehearsal to make sure you know what you want to say and do and that you can cover what you need to in the time.

+## Equipment

-6 Equipment – make sure you have all the things you will need (e.g. fabric, thread, scissors etc.) to hand before you start.
+Make sure you have all the things you will need (e.g. fabric, thread, scissors etc.) to hand before you start.

-7 ACTION! – time to film.
+## Action!

+Time to film!
 It might need a couple of takes to get your video the way you want but don’t let that put you off.

+## Edit (optional)

-8 Edit (optional) - If you are able or know how there are plenty of apps that enable you to edit your clip e.g. iMovie, [](https://play.google.com/store/apps/details?id=com.nexstreaming.app.kinemasterfree&hl=en_GB&gl=US)KineMaster, Filmora, and even add captions.
+If you are able or know how there are plenty of apps that enable you to edit your clip e.g. iMovie, [](https://play.google.com/store/apps/details?id=com.nexstreaming.app.kinemasterfree&hl=en_GB&gl=US)KineMaster, Filmora, and even add captions.

+## Consent

-9  Consent – by sending in your video you are consenting to it being uploaded and made publicly available by Zero Waste Leeds.
+By sending in your video you are consenting to it being uploaded and made publicly available by Zero Waste Leeds.
 We will choose the best of the videos we receive and reserve the right to make minor edits to video and text if needed.

-10 Send it in – Send your video to info@zerowasteleeds.org.uk, telling us:
+## Send it in

+Send your video to [info@zerowasteleeds.org.uk](mailto:info@zerowasteleeds.org.uk), telling us:

   • Your name,